-Table 1: Distribution of patient according to PAP smear finding.
+Table 1: Distribution of patients according to PAP smear findings.

-2:According to age group and PAP smear finding the distribution of patients.
+Distribution of patients according to age group and PAP smear finding, the

-In a study, the total of 150 patients were examined across various age group.
-Among the patients aged 20- 29, 6 patient had negative, and 5 patient had inflammatory smear.
-In the 30-39 age group, 3 patients tested LSIL, 25 patients had negative and 21 tested inflammatory smear, while 2,1,2 patients tested ASCUS, LSIL, HSIL inthe 40-49 age groups 21 and 29 patient tested negative and inflammatory smear, in 50-60 age groups, the patient had tested 9 ASCUS, 2 LSIL, 2 HSIL, 1 SCC, 10 negative, and 11inflammatory smear.
-A P-value 0.005 < 0.05 corresponding to a chi-square test indicates that there is significant association between age of patients and result of the diagnosis.
+In a study, a total of 150 patients were examined across various age groups.
+Among the patients aged 20- 29, 6 patients had negative results, and 5 patients had an inflammatory smear.
+In the 30-39 age group, 3 patients tested LSIL, 25 patients had negative, and 21 tested inflammatory smear, while 2,1,2 patients tested ASCUS, LSIL, HSIL in the 40-49 age groups 21 and 29 patients tested negative and inflammatory smear, in 50-60 age groups, the patient had tested 9 ASCUS, 2 LSIL, 2 HSIL, 1 SCC, 10 negative, and 11inflammatory smear.
+A p-value of 0.005 < 0.05, corresponding to a chi-square test, indicates that there is a significant association between the age of patients and the result of the diagnosis.